Takenoko3333/nazo-manga-maker/README.md

 # Overview

-This program randomly selects images from a specified folder and creates a grid of images.
+This program randomly selects images from a specified folder and creates a grid-style comic image.
 You can configure the number of output images, their names, formats, quality, crop type, and grid type.
 <br><br>

 # How to Play